leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/25.1.0/usermanual-eConnect-CE-one-day-deployment.md

     - [Workflows](#workflows)
   - [ION Component Upload History](#ion-component-upload-history)

-# Introduction
+# Introductio

-This is a new feature implemented to set configuration by one click and make Supplier Portal ready to use by one day.
+This is a new feature implemented to set configuration with one click and make eConnect Portal ready to use in one day.

-Some of the configuration's fields are set as default values while installing the supplier portal.
+Some of the configuration's fields are set as default values while installing the eConnect portal.

 # Configuration Setup